sigpwny/websites/docs/README.md

   path: ./image.png # optional: image should be located relative to the markdown file, 16:9 aspect ratio, minimum width: 512px
   alt: SIGPwny template image # optional
 recording: https://youtu.be/dQw4w9WgXcQ # optional: if there are multiple videos, link a playlist instead
+license: CC-BY-SA-4.0 # optional: see supported values below; use `copyright-only` for content not offered under a license
+copyright: Copyright 2026 Example Author # optional: displayed instead of or above the license
+lesson_id: web-sqli-xss # optional: shared by presentations of the same topic-based lesson

 # Add a main topic tag: "web", "pwn", "rev", "crypto", "forensics", "jail", "osint", "misc".
 # Plus, add tags for specific topics, such as "xss", "rsa", or "lockpicking".